-A visit to meet Denis Durantou is never a swift affair.
+A visit to meet the late Denis Durantou (1957 – 2020) was never a swift affair.
 You call in on Olivier Berrouet at Petrus to taste the latest vintage and you are presented with one lonely bottle, albeit a very famous bottle with an alluring label and a wine to make even the steadiest of heartbeats momentarily fibrillate.
-Just down the road at Château L’Église-Clinet, however, Denis pours an entire portfolio of wines, building up to his equally heart-fluttering grand vin, its label no less alluring.
-These other wines include examples from often overlooked appellations of the right bank, such as Château Montlandrie in Castillon Côtes de Bordeaux and Château Les Cruzelles in Lalande-de-Pomerol.
+Just down the road at Château L’Église-Clinet, however, Denis would pour an entire portfolio of wines, building up to his equally heart-fluttering grand vin, its label no less alluring.
+These other wines would include examples from often overlooked appellations of the right bank, such as Château Montlandrie in Castillon Côtes de Bordeaux and Château Les Cruzelles in Lalande-de-Pomerol.

 St Emilion is hardly an overlooked appellation, of course, although I would argue that there are still many under-exploited terroirs (you could perhaps say that some of them are over-exploited, depending on the approach taken in the cellars).
 Many of these under-appreciated vineyards are found in the more peripheral corners of the appellation.
-It is in one such corner that Denis Durantou has a small parcel of Merlot, the fruit of which he fashions into his Saintayme cuvée.
+It was in one such corner that the late Denis Durantou (pictured above) worked with a small parcel of Merlot, the fruit of which he fashioned into his Saintayme cuvée.